30be/haskell-neural-net/README.md

 Main inefficiency is caused by using matrices and vectors as a single linked lists in Haskell.
 As for a C++ developer, it sounds funny, but it works anyway.

-Current one-epoch training gets about 40% success rate, which is better than random...
+Current one-epoch training gets about only 40% success rate, which is better than random...
+But i will fix the bug some time..

 ## Usage